Thank you for Considering Our Marriage & Family Therapy Master’s Program

 - Community mental health centers

-- Public and faith-based family counseling centers
+- Family counseling centers

 - A variety of specialty treatment programs and clinics (such as eating disorders, chemical dependency)